 Our afternoon meetups are open to anyone who wants to come, and are free of charge, but ‘stage time’ is reserved for people who have paid the annual subscription to the group.
 It is not essential for subscribers to want to perform on meetup afternoons.

-The BRLSI room hire this year has generously been covered by the twenty subscribers, who also have morning workshop and book launch entitlement.
+The BRLSI room hire in 2018 was generously been covered by the twenty one subscribers, who have also had morning workshop and book launch entitlement.

-The regularly updated Subscribers & Afternoon Contributors Page (click link) will give you an idea of the kinds of contributions different people are making to the group.
-We are ALWAYS delighted to welcome new people into this ‘active’ group.
-It is difficult to participate fully in our activities if you are resistant to using email and internet.
+The regularly updated Subscribers & Afternoon Contributors Page (click link) will give you an idea of the kinds of contributions different people have been making to the group.
+We are ALWAYS delighted to welcome new people into this active group, if we have vacancies.
+It would be difficult to participate fully in our activities if you are not really comfortable with email and internet.

-The SUBSCRIBERS Page gives access to linked pages where group writers and artists can introduce themselves, share photographs, write about their current project and publish extracts from ongoing work.
+The SUBSCRIBERS Page also gives access to linked pages where the writers and artists can introduce themselves, share photographs, write about their current project and publish extracts from ongoing work.
 Most often, people like to update their own Pages by becoming editors of the blog.

 Subscribers’ Pages and topics can also be found by using the SEARCH button.